 EU/EEA/Swiss nationals are not required to obtain a Portuguese student visa but must register with the relevant authorities upon arrival in Portugal if their course of study is longer than 90 days.

-Non-EU/EEA individuals who has a residence permit in Portugal are entitled to bring their family members who are already in Portugal or who will be joining in Portugal.
+Non-EU/EEA individuals who has a residence permit in Portugal are entitled to apply for the D6 Family Reunification Visa and their family members who are already in Portugal or who will be joining in Portugal.

 Family reunification visa can be requested in AIMA (former SEF) at the same time as the main visa application, or after received the visa.
 The following is the list of family members that may qualify for family reunification visa: